 The Free Application for Federal Student Aid is the most daunting of the financial aid forms, but it doesn't have to be.
 See how Fastweb simplifies the form.

 WHAT is the FAFSA?

-The FAFSA is the Free Application for Federal Student Aid and is used to determine the Expected Family Contribution (EFC), which determines eligibility for need-based financial aid.
-The FAFSA will ask for student financial information, family size and the number of family members enrolled in college as well as the student's age, marital status and other demographic characteristics that will be used to determine whether the applicant is an independent student or dependent.
-If a student is dependent, parent information will also be required on the FAFSA.
+It is the Free Application for Federal Student Aid and is used to determine the Expected Family Contribution (EFC), which determines eligibility for need-based financial aid.
+The form will ask for student financial information, family size and the number of family members enrolled in college as well as the student's age, marital status and other demographic characteristics that will be used to determine whether the applicant is an independent student or dependent.
+If a student is dependent, parent information will also be required on the form.

 Completing and submitting the FAFSA is free and gives you access to federal student aid to pay for your college, university or career school education.
-In addition, the FAFSA can be used to apply for state grants and money from most colleges and universities.
+In addition, it can be used to apply for state grants and money from most colleges and universities.

 If the student is a dependent student, the application asks for information from both students and parents.
 However, if the student is an independent student, the application asks for information from the student.
 Furthermore, if the student is married, information from the student's spouse.

-WHAT do I need to fill out the FAFSA?
+WHAT do I need to fill out the form?

 Besides a FAFSA worksheet, school codes and a pin number, you need these items: FAFSA checklist.

 WHERE do I get the FAFSA worksheet, school code and pin?

 HOW do I fill it out?